erikorsolin/electric-demo/README.md

    npm start
    ```

-4. Abra a URL que aparece no terminal (geralmente `http://localhost:3000`) no navegador.
+4. Abra a URL `http://localhost:3000` no navegador.

 ---